joshuatz/dotfiles/README.md

 >  As per usual with dotfile repos, this should be used more for inspiration rather than ran as-is (unless you are me).

+## Compatible Shells

+Although I try to write cross-shell-compatible code, I tend to prioritize `zsh` over other shells, since that is my daily-driver.

+The most frequent places where I might have accidentally hard-coded a zsh-ism into my scripts are with array usage (since zsh uses a different starting index), parameter expansion (zsh has a bunch of unique options), and shell options (like word-splitting and glob expansion), since those by definition differ across shells.

 ## Dependencies

 I try to avoid implicit dependencies with shell scripting when possible, but sometimes it is unavoidable.